MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/screen-templates/calendar-screen-reference.md

 ---
 title: Reference for the calendar-screen template for canvas apps | Microsoft Docs
-description: Understand details of how the calendar-screen template for canvas apps works in PowerApps.
+description: Understand details of how the calendar-screen template for canvas apps works in Power Apps.
 author: emcoope-msft
 manager: kvivek
 ms.service: powerapps